 Additionally, each diversity month celebrated in 2021 featured a virtual panel hosted by Dr. David Callender, Memorial Hermann’s President and CEO.
 During these panels, available for live streaming and recorded for later viewing, Dr. Callender was joined by Memorial Hermann leaders and experts from the community in a candid discussion while answering questions from employees related to that month’s theme.

-In October 2021, Memorial Hermann announced that it would join the Healthcare Anchor Network, a nationally recognized collaboration of more than 70 health systems that are committed to leveraging their assets as businesses to improve the economic strength of the community, through employment, purchasing and impact investing.
+In October 2021, Memorial Hermann announced that it would join the Healthcare Anchor Network, a nationally recognized collaborative of more than 70 health systems that have committed to leveraging their assets as businesses to improve the economic strength of their communities, through employment, purchasing and impact investing.
 The Anchor model is built upon the understanding that sustainable community health can only be achieved by meeting essential needs.

 In December, the EDI Community Council, in partnership with Memorial Hermann’s Community Benefit Corporation, hosted a holiday bike ride and toy drive in Houston’s Acres Homes, a historically divested community.
 The event highlighted the importance of regular physical exercise in overall health and well-being while brightening the holidays by distributing nearly 300 toys to more than 100 families.